How to Restore ‘Run as Different User’ in Windows 11

 Quick Tip: The Shift+→-Click Trick

-You do not always need to enable the menu option.
+You don’t always need to enable the menu option.
 Hold the Shift key while right-clicking an application icon or file.
-You will see Run as different user appear in the extended context menu automatically.
+Run as different user will appear in the extended context menu automatically.

 Troubleshooting: Secondary Logon Service

-If the option does not appear, your Secondary Logon Service might be disabled.
-This service is required for the feature to function.
-Press Windows key + R, type `regedit` (this opens the Registry Editor), find Secondary Logon, right-click it, and select Start.
-Ensure you set the Startup type to Automatic.
+If the option doesn’t appear, your Secondary Logon Service might be disabled.
+This service is crucial for the feature to work.
+Press Windows key + R, type `regedit` to open the Registry Editor, locate Secondary Logon, right-click it, and select Start.
+Make sure to set its Startup type to Automatic.

 Security Warning